-(jj) It is proposed that the site would be accessed from a new vehicular access point off Thoroton Road.
-Required visibility splays will be provided by removing a small section of hedgerow (13.3 metre but compensated by new hedgerow planting within the site).

-- (kk) During operation of the solar installation, it is anticipated only infrequent visits would be required for the purposes of equipment maintenance or cleaning of the site on an as required basis.
-Land management, such as trimming hedgerows, will continue on an annual basis as currently takes place.
-As such, the operational access would be associated with a low number of trips (around one per week). - (II) No objections were raised by National Highways Authority and Nottinghamshire County Council's (NCC) Highways Team.
-NCC confirmed the new vehicular access is acceptable, suitable visibility splays can be achieved, number of vehicle movements were acceptable and would be appropriately managed. - (mm) Access and transportation issues form no part of the Council's reason for refusal and the proposal accords with national (paragraph 110 and 111 of the NPPF) and local planning policy (policy 15 of LPP1, policy 1 LPP2 and policy 16 LPP2) in this regard.
+- (fff) It is proposed that the site would be accessed from a new vehicular access point off Thoroton Road.
+Required visibility splays will be provided by removing a small section of hedgerow (13.3 metre but compensated by new hedgerow planting within the site). - (ggg) In terms of vehicle movements, the submitted Construction Traffic Management Plan (CTMP) states that during construction there would be an increased volume of traffic generated by the proposed development, however, the overall volumes of traffic generated are low. - (hhh) During operation of the solar installation, it is anticipated only infrequent visits would be required for the purposes of equipment maintenance or cleaning of the site on an as required basis.
+As such, the operational access would be associated with a low number of trips (around one per week). - (iii) No objections were raised by National Highways Authority and Nottinghamshire County Council's (NCC) Highways Team.
+NCC confirmed the new vehicular access is acceptable, suitable visibility splays can be achieved, number of vehicle movements were acceptable and would be appropriately managed. - (jjj) Access and transportation issues form no part of the Council's reason for refusal and the proposal accords with national (paragraph 110 and 111 of the NPPF) and local planning policy (policy 15 of LPP1, policy 1 LPP2 and policy 16 LPP2) in this regard.